Svatý Mikuláš: Administrative division

+Etymology

+The name means 'Saint Nicholas' in Czech.

 Geography

 Svatý Mikuláš is located about 6 km northeast of Kutná Hora and 30 km west of Pardubice.
 It lies in the Central Elbe Table.
 The Elbe River briefly flows through the northern part of the municipal territory.
+The Doubrava River flows between the main part of the municipality and the exclave, briefly entering the exclave.

 History

 The first written mention of Svatý Mikuláš is from 1307.

+Demographics

+Transport

+The I/2 road (the section from Kutná Hora to Pardubice) passes through the municipality.

 Sights

 Svatý Mikuláš is known for the Kačina Castle, protected as a national cultural monument.
-It is considered the msot important Czech building in the Empire style.
+It is considered the most important Czech building in the Empire style.
 It was built in 1802–1823 and consists of three parts, the main building and two wings.
 Today it is used by National Museum of Agriculture, which opened here the Czech Countryside Museum.
 In the left wing is a never-finished castle chapel and a castle theatre completed in the middle of the 19th century.
 In the right wing is the Chotek Library with more than 40,000 volumes of educational and beautiful literature from the 16th–19th centuries.

 The Church of Saint Nicholas probably dates from the turn of the 13th and 14th centuries.
 It is a Gothic church with neo-Gothic modifications from 1872.